Amazing Mexican Anime Characters

 Monkey D.Luffy From One Piece

-Monkey is the captain of the Straw Hat Pirates and his friends.
-At first sight, Monkey does not seem to be very intelligent, usually seeing things childish and simply being surprised by the simplest things.
+Monkey is the main character and the captain of the Straw Hat Pirates and his friends.
+At first sight, Monkey is one of the Latino anime characters does not seem to be very intelligent, usually seeing things childish and simply being surprised by the simplest things.

 However, because he straightforwardly sees the world, he is the only person who can see past events and recognize what should be done.